 When is the test given?

-The fall tests are held on the day before the first day of classes.
-For fall 2021, some of our tests will be given in person on August 16 or 17; others will be offered remotely during the summer.
-Makeup testing (also remote) will be available through the first week of classes, but everyone who knows they need a placement test should try to take it before the start of fall.
+The fall tests have traditionally been held on the day before the first day of classes.
+For fall 2021, some of our tests will be given in person on August 16 or 17; others will be offered remotely during the summer; and some will have both options.
+Makeup testing will be available through the first week of classes, but everyone who knows they need a placement test should try to take it before the start of fall.

 What should I bring to the test?